Infineon/Firmware-loader/README.md

     to be visible to the FW-loader.
 Use the Mode Switch button to switch KitProg2 to Proprietary mode.

-2. For KitProg3, use the Mode Switch (SW3) button to switch among KitProg3
-    bulk, KitProg3 HID, and DAPLink modes
+2. For KitProg3, use the Mode Switch (SW3) button or FW-loader command to switch among KitProg3 bulk, KitProg3 HID, and DAPLink modes

-3. MiniProg4 does not support KitProg2 FW.
-The following symptoms show that KitProg2 FW is installed on MiniProg4:
+3. MiniProg4 does not support KitProg2 firmware.
+The following symptoms show that KitProg2 firmware is installed on MiniProg4:

     -   The device is detected as MiniProg4 but does not operate.